 Concerned with the lack of African-American representation in the Feminist movement of the 1970s, O’Grady critiqued the effort’s inability to “make itself meaningful to working-class white women and to non-white women of all classes.”
 O’Grady has maintained an ongoing commitment to articulating “hybrid” subjective positions that span a range of races, classes and social identities.
 In addition to her work as a visual artist, she has also made innovative contributions to cultural criticism with her writings, including the now canonical article, “Olympia's Maid: Reclaiming Black Female Subjectivity”.

-Lorraine O’Grady’s work has been recently exhibited in the Walker Art Center, Minneapolis, MN (2014); Studio Museum in Harlem, New York, NY (2013 and 2012); the Whitney Biennial, New York, NY (2012 and 2010); Arab Museum of Modern Art, Doha, Qatar (2012); La Triennale Paris 2012, France; Prospect.2 New Orleans, LA (2011); Goodman Gallery, Johannesburg, South Africa (2011); Manifesta 8, Murcia, Spain (2010); Museum of Modern Art, New York, NY (2008); and Art Institute of Chicago, IL (2008); among others.
-Her work was featured in the landmark exhibition, WACK!
-Art and the Feminist Revolution, organized by Connie Butler for the Museum of Contemporary Art, Los Angeles.
-Her work is represented in the collections of the Museum of Modern Art, New York; Art Institute of Chicago, the Los Angeles County Museum; the Brooklyn Museum, and numerous private collections.
+Lorraine O’Grady’s work has been recently exhibited at MoMA PS1 (2014); Walker Art Center, Minneapolis, MN (2014); Studio Museum in Harlem, New York (2013 and 2012); the Whitney Biennial, New York, NY (2012 and 2010); Arab Museum of Modern Art, Doha, Qatar (2012); La Triennale Paris 2012, France (2012); Prospect.2 New Orleans, LA (2011); Goodman Gallery, Johannesburg, South Africa (2011); Manifesta 8, Murcia, Spain (2010); Museum of Modern Art, New York, NY (2008); Art Institute of Chicago, IL (2008); and Museum of Contemporary Art, Los Angeles (2007).
+Her work is represented in the collections of the Museum of Modern Art, New York; Art Institute of Chicago, Los Angeles County Museum of Art, CA; Brooklyn Museum, New York; Rose Art Museum, Waltham, MA; Walter Art Center, Minneapolis, MN; and Fogg Art Museum at Harvard, Cambridge, MA, and numerous private collections.
 She was a resident artist at Artpace San Antonio, TX.
-O’Grady has received numerous awards, including the CAA Lifetime Achievement Award, the Art Matters grant and United States Artists Rockefeller Fellow.
+O’Grady has received numerous awards, including the CAA Lifetime Achievement Award, the Art Matters grant, and United States Artists Rockefeller Fellow.